-We’ve all gotten a crash course in using virtual tech to do business, courtesy of the pandemic.
+We’ve all gotten a crash course in using virtual networking and technology to do business, courtesy of the pandemic.
 While seeing people over Zoom doesn’t have the same impact and feel as in-person events (and we’re crossing our fingers we can all safely return to those soon!), there are some powerful benefits to connections in the virtual world.
-And there are creative ways to make very real impressions through your screen!
+And there are creative ways to make very real impressions through your screen with virtual networking!

 Our shared experience with the realities of Covid-19 means it can be easier to open up a cold conversation with a new contact.
 By now, many of us have chatted on Zoom calls about how we’re all coping with the long months of pandemic life.

 And while it’s not ideal, the little “oops” moments that come with doing work completely from home are not always a bad thing.
 One of our clients was conducting Zoom interviews recently and during one intense interview, the candidate’s cat jumped right up into the camera.
 “We both immediately laughed, and although it meant the candidate lost her train of thought it gave us an opportunity to connect as two human beings,” said the client.
 The happy ending: the candidate was hired.